-You Are No Longer Eligible
+• You Are No Longer Eligible

-Your coverage ends on the last day of the month you are no longer eligible to be a Participant or Enrolled Dependent.
+Your coverage ends on the last day of the calendar month in which you are no longer eligible to be a Participant or Enrolled Dependent.
 Coverage for your Enrolled Dependent child ends on the last day of the year your Enrolled Dependent child no longer qualifies as a Dependent under this Plan.
 Please refer to Section 9: Defined Terms for definitions of the terms "Eligible Person," "Participant," "Dependent" and "Enrolled Dependent."

-The Claims Administrator Receives Notice to End Coverage
+• The Claims Administrator Receives Notice to End Coverage

 The Plan Sponsor is responsible for providing the required notice to the Claims Administrator to end your coverage.
-Your coverage ends on the date the Claims Administrator receives the required notice from the Plan Sponsor to end your coverage, or on the date requested in the notice, if later.
+Your coverage ends on the last day of the calendar month in which the Claims Administrator receives the required notice from the Plan Sponsor to end your coverage, or on the date requested in the notice, if later.

-Participants Retires or Is Pensioned
+• Participants Retires or Is Pensioned

 The Plan Sponsor is responsible for providing the required notice to the Claims Administrator to end your coverage.
-Your coverage ends the date the Participant is retired or receiving benefits under the Plan Sponsor 's pension or retirement plan.
+Your coverage ends the last day of the calendar month in which the Participant is retired or receiving benefits under the Plan Sponsor 's pension or retirement plan.